Spring Creek water or watershed scenery in Pennsylvania

 Best flows

 Use USGS 01546500 near Axemann as the core live flow check.
-Stable, clear, cool water is best for careful nymphs and emergers; a safe rain bump can open streamer windows, but dirty or pushy water should change the plan.
+Stable, clear, cool water is best for careful nymphs and emergers.
+A safe rain bump can open streamer windows, but dirty or pushy water should change the plan.

-When to skip
+When to leave

 Skip or pivot when water temperature is stressful for trout, storms have changed clarity or wading safety, closed hatchery areas are confusing the access plan, or the current PFBC section rules have not been checked.